rustopian/supremacy/rules.md

 ## Gameplay

-### General Turn Structure
+### Turn Structure

-- The game is played over multiple rounds.
+- The game is played over a series of rounds.
-- Each round consists of players taking turns placing their pawns on action spaces.
+- Each round consists of players taking turns in order.
-- Turn order proceeds clockwise from the first player.

-**On your turn, you may perform one of the following:**
+- On your turn, you may:

-- Place one pawn (Employee or Agent) on an available action space.
+  - Place one pawn onto an action space and perform the action.
-- Pass (once you pass, you cannot take further actions in that round).

-- Once all players have passed, the round ends.
+  - Pass (if you have no pawns remaining or choose to).
 - At the end of the round, all pawns are retrieved.
 - The **First Player Token** rotates clockwise to the next player.